delvedor/find-my-way/README.md

 ##### Versioned routes

 If needed you can provide a `version` option, which will allow you to declare multiple versions of the same route.
+If you never configure a versioned route, the `'Accept-Version'` header will be ignored.

+Remember to configure a [`Vary`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Vary) header with the value you are using for deifning the versioning (e.g.: `'Accept-Version'`), to prevent cache poisoning attacks.

 ###### default
 <a name="semver"></a>